Malabsorption involves problems with the body's ability to take in nutrients from food.

 Causes of Malabsorption

 Many diseases can cause malabsorption.
-Malabsorption is usually the inability to absorb certain sugars, fats, proteins, or vitamins from food.
-It can also involve a general malabsorption of food.
+Most often, malabsorption involves problems absorbing certain sugars, fats, proteins, or vitamins.
+It can also involve an overall problem with absorbing food.

 Some of the causes of malabsorption include: